 "Congruent care" is a concept borrowed from geometry, where "congruency" refers to two things that are the same size and shape.
 In Alzheimer's care, it refers to making your words and your emotions match.

 Your loved one's ability to perceive intent by reading your emotions is surprisingly long-lasting.
 You'll stay better connected to him or her (and you'll find caregiving goes much more smoothly) if your messaging is consistent.

-Some do's and don'ts of this idea in action:
+Here are some dos and don'ts of this idea in action.

 - Do accompany a loving "good night" with a smile and a gentle hug.

 Read on for more tips about communicating with a loved one who has dementia: